CptHilda0079/CptHilda0079.github.io/_posts/2024-01-07-TryHackMe-Agent_Sudo.md

 34562         0x8702          Zip archive data, encrypted compressed size: 98, uncompressed size: 86, name: To_agentR.txt
 34820         0x8804          End of Zip archive, footer length: 22
 ```
 Ah, we have found the embedded image.
-We can extract this with the -e flag
+We can extract this with the -e flag.
 ```
 └─$ binwalk -e cutie.png
 ```
-Now we can change our directory to our extracted file and view the hidden content
+Now, we can change our directory to our extracted file and view the hidden content.
 ```
 └─$ cd _cutie.png.extracted/; ls -la
 total 324